FUComplete/Patch/README.md

 ### Why use P2G as a base and not FU?

-Due to issues with finding translators for the various langauges and having memory limit issues, it was decided to move to P2G as I didnt have to worry about more than one language and I had significantly more memory to play with.
+Due to issues with finding translators for the various langauges and having memory limit issues, it was decided to move to P2G as I didn't have to worry about more than one language and I had significantly more memory to play with.

 ### When I try to patch the game it says "Invalid ISO"?